 Leanne Wood, an associate for the Qualcomm group, trained and qualified in-house.
 She was attracted by the work-life balance, the variety of work, never knowing what might come across her desk, and not having to document her time for billing.

-"If you measure satisfaction in terms of making a commitment to public service, doing something of value to others in a challenging, sometimes thankless environment – from the public perspective at least – then local government is for you.'
+"If you measure satisfaction in terms of making a commitment to public service, doing something of value to others in a challenging, sometimes thankless environment – from the public perspective at least – then local government is for you."

-"You still do stressful hours, the work is demanding and you don't have an army of people doing your filing,' explains FitzGerald.
-But it is also exciting, she says, because 'it is fast-moving and you have to be proactive in spotting issues, and react if something happens'.
+"You still do stressful hours, the work is demanding and you don't have an army of people doing your filing," explains FitzGerald.
+But it's also exciting, she says, because "it's fast-moving and you have to be proactive in spotting issues, and react if something happens".

 Some in-house counsel say they have to fight the perception that they are a cost rather than a driver of the business; work can still be typecast and jobs can be unstable as companies merge, restructure and relocate.

 He continues: "We have seen the emergence of junior level vacancies where there are no other lawyers, or only one, and we advise our juniors that they need a couple of years' experience in private practice first.
-It is tempting to see a nice brand and think 'this is what I am looking for' but there is no support, and these guys can get spat out very quickly.'
+It's tempting to see a nice brand and think 'this is what I am looking for' but there is no support, and these guys can get spat out very quickly."

 However, Hanrahan says they are seeing roles, particularly in the north west, where salaries are better than in private practice.

-But Hanrahan also says that progression in-house is actually often better than private practice once you break into more senior roles: 'Progression isn't always great in private practice, with the current bottleneck at the top, as partners retire later.'
+But Hanrahan also says that progression in-house is actually often better than private practice once you break into more senior roles: "Progression isn't always great in private practice, with the current bottleneck at the top, as partners retire later."